opendxl/opendxl-client-java/docs/_sources/certcreation.rst.txt

         c:\certificates>openssl req -out client.csr -key client.key -new

-  * Fill out the required information
+  * Fill out the required information:

     The "challenge password" can be blank (the default)